SimonWoodtli/zet/20240110174327/README.md

 * change the hostname (see docker install)
 * change the volumes same (see docker install)
+* unlike docker podman doesn't ship with a daemon so you'll have to add a systemd service (see Syncthing configuration and caveats)

 ### Install via package manager (Debian/VPS)